Thingmaster-GitHub/sorting-algorithm-sfml/README.md

 # sorting-algorithm-sfml
-a sorting algorith in sfml
+a sorting algorithm in sfml